Frequently Asked Questions about Gaia

 .
 Initially Gaia was supposed to be an interferometry mission.
 Why was this changed?

-The interferometer concept was considered at the very inception of the mission but was quickly abandoned in favor of the current optical telescope design, which makes it possible to collect more signals and therefore to measure fainter stars.
+The interferometer concept was considered at the very inception of the mission but was quickly abandoned in favour of the current optical telescope design, which makes it possible to collect more signals and therefore to measure fainter stars.

 .
 How long will the mission last, and could it be extended?